Test Details Regarding HOBET

 The Optionally Administered Sections of the HOBET:

-Test Taking Skills - This section of the HOBET, tests the ability of the students to apply test-taking strategies intelligently.
+Test Taking Skills - This section tests the ability of the students to apply test-taking strategies intelligently.

-Learning Style - HOBET testing of this section assesses the individual learning styles of students.
+Learning Style - This section assesses the individual learning styles of students.

-For gaining further information on the HOBET content areas, please refer to http://www.atitesting.com/images/Psychometrics/HOBET-V_summary_packet.pdf.
+For gaining further information on the content areas, please refer to http://www.atitesting.com/images/Psychometrics/HOBET-V_summary_packet.pdf.

-HOBET testing involves questioning the students through objective-pattern questions with four multiple-choice answers for each question.
+Questions are of objective-pattern type with four multiple-choice answers for each question.

-It is always better to make and follow a checklist of to-do tasks for entrance examinations such as the HOBET testing, which specify a number of criteria to fulfill before taking this examination.
+It is always better to make and follow a checklist of to-do tasks for entrance examinations, which specify a number of criteria to fulfill before taking this examination.
 It is advisable to implement all the tasks of such checklists, as soon as possible, for the individual students, in order to prevent last-minute jeopardy, which may arise out of not fulfilling these mandatory criteria.
 These criteria are mentioned, one by one, below:

 - Reading the test-taking norms completely.